 \subsection{Modification of the profile for $w_{1}$ and consequences of coercivity}

-In this subsection, we handle several technical preparation for modulation analysis.
-Under the bootstrap assumption \eqref{eq:BootstapAssumption}, before getting into the modulation decomposition of nonlinear solution $v(t,x)$, we will take further modification of the profile due to the technical reason.
-Moreover, we will find interpolation type bounds of solutions that mostly follow from the coercivity estimates in Section~\ref{SubsectionConjugationAQ} and the bootstrap assumption \eqref{eq:BootstapAssumption}.
+In this subsection, we handle several technical preparations for modulation analysis.
+Under the bootstrap assumption \eqref{eq:BootstapAssumption}, before entering the modulation decomposition of nonlinear solution $v(t,x)$, we will take further modification of the profile for technical reasons.
+Moreover, we will find interpolation-type bounds of solutions that mostly follow from the coercivity estimates in Section~\ref{SubsectionConjugationAQ} and the bootstrap assumption \eqref{eq:BootstapAssumption}.

-First, we explain why the profile $\widehat{P}_{1}$ is not sufficient and how we modify it further.
+First, we explain why the profile $\widehat{P}_{1}$ is not sufficient and how we further modify it.
 Originally, we have decomposed $w_{1}$ as

 Note that $iyQ,yQ,iQ$ belong to the kernel of $A_{Q}$.
 However, as $A_{Q}$ is $\bbC$-linear, another kernel direction $Q$ is missing in $\wt P_{1}$.
 This fact generates an issue related to coercivity estimates for $A_{Q}\wt{\eps}_{1}$ and indeed prevents us to obtain the scaling invariant bound $\|\widehat{\eps}_{1}\|_{\dot{\mathcal{H}}^{1}}\lesssim\lambda^{2}$ for $\widehat{\eps}_{1}$ in the energy estimate.
 To resolve this issue, we will identify the main $Q$-directional component of $\widehat{\eps}_{1}$ and put it into $P_{1}$ as a further correction profile.